The Order of the Tribes

-The OT list usually starts with Reuben (the firstborn) but in Rev. 7, he is listed second.
-Revelation begins with Judah instead (the fourth in the OT), because Christ came of the tribe of Judah (Rev. 5:5).
+The OT list usually starts with Reuben (the firstborn) but in Revelation 7, he is listed second.
+Revelation begins with Judah instead (the fourth in the OT), because Christ came of the tribe of Judah (Revelation 5:5).

 In Revelation 7, the tribe of Levi is added, but not that of Dan.
 To calculate Levi and yet hold the number 12 it was necessary to delete one of the tribes, inasmuch as Joseph was counted as two tribes, Ephraim and Manasseh.